futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 # Introduction

-Sometimes it is not sufficient to parallize on a single computer - it cannot provide all of the compute power we are looking for.
+Sometimes it is not sufficient to parallelize on a single computer - it cannot provide all of the compute power we are looking for.
 When we hit this limit, a natural next level is to look at other computers near us, e.g. desktops in an office or other computers we have access to remotely.
 In this vignette, we will cover how to run parallel R